 For the Graham Cracker-Free Crust

-- Put the 1 cup pecans, 3 tbsp rolled oats, 1 tbsp ground flax seed, 3 large pitted dates, and ¼ tsp salt in a food processor and blend until it looks like course sand.
+- Put the 1 cup pecans, 3 tablespoon rolled oats, 1 tablespoon ground flax seed, 3 large pitted dates, and ¼ teaspoon salt in a food processor and blend until it looks like course sand.
 It will be slightly oily because the pecans will release their oil.
 Follow the instructions for the crust above.

 For the Cheesecake Filling